abusufiyanbelif/bmsssolapur-v2/docs/TROUBLESHOOTING.md

 ---

+### Solution for Deployed App (Firebase App Hosting)

+If you see this error in your deployed application, it means the App Hosting service account needs to be granted permission to access other Google Cloud services.

+#### What is the App Hosting Service Account?
+Think of a service account as a special, non-human "user" that represents your application.
+When your Next.js code runs on Firebase's servers, it uses the **"Firebase App Hosting compute engine default service account"** as its identity.

+When this backend code tries to access Firestore or Cloud Storage, it tells Google Cloud, "I am the App Hosting service account for project 'baitul-mal-connect'."
+Google Cloud then checks what permissions (IAM roles) that account has.
+By default, it doesn't have permission to access other services, which is why you see the `UNAUTHENTICATED` error.

+#### The Fix: Granting Permissions (IAM Roles)

+To fix this, you must grant the necessary roles to this service account.
+This is a one-time setup for your project.

+1. Go to the **[IAM & Admin page](https://console.cloud.google.com/iam-admin/iam)** in your Google Cloud Console.
+2. Make sure you have selected the correct project (`baitul-mal-connect`).
+3. Find the service account (the "principal") with the name **"Firebase App Hosting compute engine default service account"**.
+Its email will look like `[PROJECT_NUMBER]-compute@developer.gserviceaccount.com`.
+4. Click the **pencil icon** (Edit principal) for that row.
+5. In the slide-out panel, click **+ ADD ANOTHER ROLE**.
+6. Search for and add the following roles, one by one:
+    *   **`Cloud Datastore User`**: **Required**.
+Allows reading from and writing to Firestore.
+    *   **`Storage Admin`**: **Required**.
+Allows uploading, reading, and deleting files in Firebase Storage.
+    *   **`Firebase Admin`**: A broader role that often covers most necessary permissions if the others don't work.
+7. Click **SAVE**.
+8. The change should take effect within a minute or two.
+The application will then have the correct permissions to access all backend services.

+---

 ### Solution for Local Development (Your Machine)

 If you see this error while running the app on your local computer (e.g., when seeding data from `/admin/seed`), you must authenticate your local environment.
 This is a **one-time setup**.